-As Next improves its full-year profit guidance following a strong first half performance driven by its directory business, Drapers takes a look at what city analysts make of the retailer’s second quarter results.
+As Next reports a 2.7% increase in sales in its third quarter, Drapers takes a look at what city analysts make of the retailer’s results.